buddypress/buddypress/docs/developer/component/build-component.md

 }
 ```

 `BP_Component::setup_nav()` will use these two arrays to generate the single Member’s navigation items for your components using `bp_core_new_nav_item()` for your main navigation item and `bp_core_new_subnav_item()` for your sub navigation items.
-The `$parent_url` attribute of your sub navigation multidimensional array is only needed for BuddyPress versions that are lower to 12.0.0. `$screen_function` attribute is required for both arrays as the callback function you choose will be triggered to load the BuddyPress single member’s template needed by your Add-on.
-Most of the time, this callback  function will include `bp_core_load_template( 'members/single/home' );` to do so.
+The `$parent_url` attribute of your sub navigation multidimensional array is only needed for BuddyPress versions that are lower than 12.0.0.
+The `$screen_function` attribute is required for both arrays as the callback function you choose will be triggered to load the BuddyPress single member’s template needed by your Add-on.
+Most of the time, this callback function should include `bp_core_load_template( 'members/single/home' );` to do so.

 To have the "It works!" content on the component’s single member displayed page, here's the code that was used inside the `functions.php` page that was included previously: